 Employees who may have a concern about returning to on-campus work are encouraged to contact Human Resources directly.
 Human Resources has a protocol/process in place for employees who are experiencing an impact from COVID-19 and will review each concern individually, using the University’s Return-to-Work policy, which you can access on the portal.

-With very few exceptions for university recruiting and possibly athletic competition, all University-sponsored travel will be restricted for the duration of the fall semester.
+With very few exceptions for university recruiting and possibly athletic competition, all University-sponsored travel will be restricted until further notice.